 Over the last few years, I have been traveling to different countries in Europe, South America, and Asia, where I developed my passion for street photography.
 Nevertheless, I continued to return to Ghana for several months every year to continue my long-term projects connected with my anthropological interests and photography.

 I love to photograph in Ghana because I believe the better that I know a country, the more exciting it becomes to work there.
 As an anthropologist, I not only search for beauty in my photography but also for content.
 I need to understand what I photograph.
 This is particularly important when it comes to spiritual things, such as religious rituals and celebrations, which are of particular interest to me.
 I also want to be able to speak to the people I photograph, know their faith and cultural background, and share everyday life with them.
 This is only possible if I live in the same place for a long time, and I am not just a visitor in transit.
 For this reason, I always like to go back to some places or attend the same events several times, always trying to take better pictures than before.
 I also try to capture the changes and different moods of a place or event over a longer period.
 Then, maybe, with enough persistence, one day, I will take that magical photograph of which I have always been dreaming.

-Each of the various albums on this website contains a selection of photographs from my several long-term projects in Ghana.
-The images were all taken in different years, but most of them between 2016 and January 2022.
+Each of the various albums on this website contains an always changing selection of photographs from my several long-term projects in Ghana.
+The images were all taken in different years, but most of them between 2016 and July 2023.